 Egyptian Magic is more than a February FabuFind.
 It is one of my favorite beauty products of all-time.
-Since discovering this in a Birchbox (another reason I love Birchbox so much), I have not been without it.
-When I did my Birchbox gifting series, I mentioned how lucky recipient number nine was to receive this in her box.
-That single sample made me label hers as the best of all 14 I sent.
-I love this product so much that I dedicated an entire article (something I do not do often) to this amazing multi-purpose balm.
+I love this product so much that I dedicated an article to this amazing multi-purpose balm.
 There are so many wonderful uses for this magical product I go over in the article.
 My personal favorites are eczema patches and cracked heels.
 It usually heals my boys eczema patches within 3-4 applications.
 Other people like it for tattoo care, makeup removal, facial moisturizer, hand cream and more.

 Part of the reason I initially tried this line is Jennifer Anniston, who has seriously beautiful hair, was so impressed by this line she invested in it.
 Everything I’ve tried from the line so far has been good or better.
 Every line has duds, so I am sure I will find them with time, but that day has not come yet.
 The Living Proof Restore Mask Treatment is another winner.
 My hair saw instant results with this.
 It looked smoother, less frizzy, and felt softer.
 There is only one other mask I’d say is better.
 This is wonderful in its own right though, so it definitely deserves FabuFind Status.
 Where the other mask does add more shine, I notice my hair sheds less with this.
 For someone who sheds a lot, you notice when less hair than usual falls out.